lrivoire/lrivoire.github.io/_pages/research.md

   <li>
     <span class="dot">•</span>What is a jet anyway?
     <br><span style="font-weight:300; font-size:0.9em;">
-      I am redefining the atmosphere’s strongest currents with a climate-invariant method: <a href="https://lrivoire.github.io/JetLag/">JetLag</a>.
+      I am redefining the strongest air currents with a Lagrangian method: <a href="https://lrivoire.github.io/JetLag/">JetLag</a>.
     </span>
   </li>
 </ul>